nwilkinson/SPMExploration/README.md

 # SPMExploration
-An exploration project using Swift Package Manger for iOS
+An exploration project using Swift Package Manager for iOS